 - 100% financing – The Federal government insures or backs USDA loans, and allows 100% financing as a way to help develop and expand rural locations in Marion County.
 The USDA mortgage also allows for the seller of the home to pay the buyers closing costs, up to 6%.
 With that home buyers can generally close on a home with little to NO money out of pocket.

 - Loan qualifying made easy – Getting qualified and approved for a USDA loan in Ocala is quick and easy.
 Often times the entire pre approval process can be done in minutes.
-There is no special requirements like first time buyers class, or education that is needed to apply.
-Buyers just need to insure they have reasonable credit (over 620) and income below the max limit set for Marion County.
+There is no special requirements like first-time buyers class, or education that is needed to apply.
+Buyers just need to ensure they have reasonable credit (over 620) and income below the max limit set for Marion County.
 Contact us to discuss income limits in more detail.

 - Approved Locations – The USDA 502 Guaranteed program only for certain rural locations in Marion County.
-The good news is most of Marion county just outside of Ocala is approved.
+The good news a lot of Marion county just outside of Ocala is approved.
 Silver Springs, Santos, Belleview, Summerfield among others are currently approved.

 - Buyers don’t need big savings – Applicants don’t need any savings to be approved.
 Most conventional loans require large down payments and savings reserves for buyers to get approved, but not the USDA program.
 Buyers can also receive gift funds if they choose to put money down.